nulla-sutra/Banette/README.md

 ## Installation

-1. Clone or copy this repository into your project's `Plugins/` directory:
+1. git submodule this repository into your project's `Plugins/` directory:
    ```
    YourProject/
    └── Plugins/